 Hostels in Jerusalem

-Budget accommodation in Israel is widespread, most notably via a Hostel network with around 40 quality-assured independent hostels across the country, with many of those in Jerusalem.
+Budget accommodation in Israel is widespread, most notably via a Hostel network with around 40 quality-assured independent hostels across the country, many of those in Jerusalem.

-I’ve known and worked with Abraham hostels for many years and highly recommend them.
+I’ve known and worked with Abraham Hostels for many years and highly recommend them.
 The Abraham Jerusalem hostel has 40 dorm rooms and 40 private rooms, a beautiful large common room with lounge space, a huge guest kitchen, a bar and other facilities such as great internet and laundry.

-Book your stay at Abraham hostel in Jerusalem here.
+Book your stay at Abraham Hostel in Jerusalem here.

 Getting to Jerusalem